rafaelirangel/api/README.md

 ## Database
-My database was built using Mongoose and Node.js.
+The database was built using MondoDB, Mongoose and Node.js.
+This API is set up to do Full CRUD operations using GET, POST, PUT, and DELETE requests.
 The way I constructed it was by creating models in the lib/models folder and seeding it in the lib/db/seed.js file.
 Note that I used Axios to retrieve data from one of my API "NPS API"(Parks), and .Json to retrieve data from the other 3 models(Campground, Tours, Trails).

 ## Technology Used
 MongoDB